 - Learner UI improvements to help learners catch up on assignments

-- Learner group integrations with Microsoft 365 and Google Workplace switching to oauth authentication for faster onboarding
+- Learner group integrations with Microsoft 365 and Google Workspace switching to oauth authentication for faster onboarding

 - Ability to ignore unlicensed Microsoft 365 learners in sync